Jerschow/Jerschow/README.md

 - 👋 Hi, I’m @Jerschow
 - 👀 I’m interested in projects and hackathons
-- 🌱 I’m currently learning about AI/ML
+- 🌱 I’m currently learning about GANs
 - 💞️ I’m looking to collaborate on any cool AI/ML projects
 - 📫 How to reach me sjerschow@gmail.com